TrisPatt/Big-Ts-Chophouse/testing.md

 ![Firefox- Mac](documentation/readme-imgs/firefox.png)
 </details>

-## Device Testing
+## Manual device Testing

 Device testing was conducted on a variety of phone models, including Samsung Galaxy A52, Honor magic 6 pro, iPhone X, iphone 13 and Honor 70.
-Testing was conducted on an ipad ... and amazon ...
+Testing was also conducted on an Amazon fire HD10 for manual tablet responsiveness.
 Both a Microsoft surface laptop 4 running Windows 11 23H2 and Macbook pro running MacOs13 Ventura laptops were used for testing.
 The assistance of family members and friends were sought to perform the testing.
 This comprehensive approach ensured that the website was thoroughly evaluated on different devices and platforms, contributing to a more robust and user-friendly final product.

 ## Code Validation